 "Oh really," he

-lunch and we can compare notes."
+some lunch and compare notes."

 "You're on,

 Doctor."
 She rose and followed him to the door.
-"And whoever is less miserable
+"And whoever is less

-pays."
+miserable pays."

 "Agreed," the EMH